 Casa Terza

-Day by day, we chose to put one foot in front of the other, to figure out how to live with our challenges, and to strengthen our commitment to each other.
+Day by day, put one foot in front of the other, figured out how to live with our challenges, and strengthened our commitment to each other.

 Why Puerto Vallarta